Batu Ferringhi: History

+Geography

+Demographics

+As of 2020, Batu Ferringhi was home to a population of 9,046.
+Ethnic Chinese constituted over 45% of the area's population, while Malays formed another two-fifths.
+Close to 16% of the suburb's population consisted of expatriates, closely followed by ethnic Indians.

 Transportation

-The main thoroughfare within Batu Ferringhi is the coastal Batu Ferringhi Road, part of Federal Route 6.
-Batu Ferringhi Road continues on from Tanjung Bungah Road, cutting through the heart of the suburb until it becomes Jalan Teluk Bahang at the western edge of Batu Ferringhi.
-The few roads within this suburb, including Batu Ferringhi Road, are prone to traffic congestion due to its popularity as a tourist destination.
+The main thoroughfare within Batu Ferringhi is the coastal Jalan Batu Ferringhi, part of Federal Route 6.
+The road continues on from Jalan Tanjong Bungah, cutting through the heart of the suburb until it becomes Jalan Teluk Bahang at the western edge of Batu Ferringhi.
+The few roads within this suburb, including Jalan Batu Ferringhi, are prone to traffic congestion due to its popularity as a tourist destination.

-Rapid Penang buses 101 and 102 serve the residents of the suburb, by connecting Batu Ferringhi with George Town and other destinations on Penang Island, such as Tanjung Bungah, Tanjung Tokong, the Penang International Airport and Queensbay Mall.
+Rapid Penang buses 101 and 102 serve the residents of the suburb, by connecting Batu Ferringhi with various destinations within the city, such as Tanjong Bungah, Tanjong Tokong, the Penang International Airport and Queensbay Mall.

-Another bus service, the Hop-On Hop-Off service, caters primarily to tourists.
-This service, which utilises open-topped double decker buses, includes three stops within Batu Ferringhi – an optional stop at Miami Beach and two standard stops at Holiday Inn and Hard Rock Hotel.

 Education

-The school within the Batu Ferringhi suburb are the Uplands International School, which caters primarily to the expatriate community within this suburb as well as those from the neighbouring Tanjung Bungah suburb.
-The other is SJK (C) Pai Chai.

-The nearest national public primary and high schools are situated at Tanjung Bungah.

-Shopping
+Batu Ferringhi is served by a primary school and an international school.